Eisis PPI Claim

 * PPI refunds obtained through our claims service, amount is prior to our fees plus VAT and any income tax.

-Many consumers may have been mis-sold PPI (Payment Protection Insurance) by Eisis, PPI may have been added to a customer's policy by Eisis, in some cases without their knowledge.
-Eisis may have denied a credit application if PPI was refused by the customer.
+Many customers may have been mis-sold PPI (Payment Protection Insurance) by Eisis, PPI may have been added to a customer's policy by Eisis, in some cases without their knowledge.
+Eisis may have disapproved a credit application if PPI was refused by the customer.

 Eisis PPI wasn't all bad, it was intended to protect borrowers' from being unable to make repayments if they were unable to work due to illness or injury.
 The problem was how PPI was mis-sold by Eisis.

-There are many examples of Eisis mis-selling PPI, some customers were not even made aware by Eisis that PPI was attached to their policy, and if the customer was made aware that PPI had been added, they were not told by Eisis that it was optional.
+There are many examples of Eisis mis-selling PPI, some consumers were not even made aware by Eisis that PPI was added to their policy, and if the customer was made aware that PPI had been added, they were not told by Eisis that it was optional.